 Right above the card, there is an environment selector where all the available environments of all the user enabled accounts will be listed

 - Refresh data: To get the latest information on cluster usage.

 - Get Kubeconfig: Download the file that is needed to interact with the cluster using the standard

 - Get the Playground CLI: Download the binary that gives you access to the napptive playground thourgh the CLI and that is needed for the associated kubeconfig.

-Clicking on the each name (components, traits, scopes, workloads), would change the content on the squared dark area below to display a list of the available elements.
+Clicking on the section name, would change the content on the squared dark area below to display a list of the available elements.
 Those elements can be expanded to show the details just by clicking on the header.
-The header contains the key info about the element such as: name, description/kind and version.
+The header contains the name and an square with the section initial

-On the top of the apps card its shown, as in the schematics card, the search bar that allows to filter the apps displayed in the list, the refresh data button, and the deploy app button.
+On the top of the apps card its shown, the search bar that allows to filter the apps displayed in the list, the refresh data button, and the deploy app button.
 The apps list displays up to four elements in a carrousel that is managed by two buttons (‘<’ and ‘>’) that enable to change the displayed elements between the list of available.
 Each app briefing card contains:

 - the app name

 - a list of the components status (squares)